claudiobailon/data-structures-and-algorithms/README.md

 contains(): Takes in a string key and checks if that key exists in the HashTable.
 If it does, the method returns true.
 If not, it returns false.

+## Left Join
+This method performs a left join on two hashmaps.
 ### Challenge
 This method takes in two hashmaps and returns an array of arrays that has the key from the first hashmap and the value that goes with that key from either hashmap.
 If the second hashmap does not contain a key from the first, return null.